ChetHarrison/jsdoccer/README.md

 ### Configuration

 The `./jsdoccerrc` file contains configuration for the tool.
 If no files are provided on the command line the tool will glob the files listed in the `js` directory for target files.
-In the generate documentation phasethe tool will look for your augmented YAML in the globs configured under the `documentedYaml` argument.
+In the generate documentation phase the tool will look for your augmented YAML in the globs configured under the `documentedYaml` argument.
 All intermediate files are saved under the `dest` path.
 These are useful for debug.

 Syntax targets are specific types of code you would like to document like *functions* or *properties*.
-JsDoccer comes with the following targets that you include or ignore based on a boolean under the `targets/defaut`.
-They are
+JsDoccer comes with the following targets that you include or ignore based on a boolean under the `targets/defaut` in your `.jsdoccerrc` file.
+They are:

 * name
 * class